A robust risk management process.

 Governance oversight

 The Executive team provides the Board with regular updates from meetings with the scheme trustees and advice taken from professional advisors.
+The Board meets with professional advisors once a year.

 Risk description and impact